rapid7/metasploit-framework/documentation/modules/auxiliary/admin/sccm/get_naa_credentials.md

    c.
 For the `LOOKUP_ACCOUNT` action, set the `ACCOUNT_NAME` option
 4. Run the module and see that a new machine account was added

-Then the `auxiliary/admin/sccm/get_naa_creds` module can be used:
+Then the `auxiliary/admin/sccm/get_naa_credentials` module can be used:

-1. `use auxiliary/admin/sccm/get_naa_creds`
+1. `use auxiliary/admin/sccm/get_naa_credentials`
 2. Set the `RHOST` value to a target domain controller (if LDAP autodiscovery is used)
 3. Set the `USERNAME` and `PASSWORD` information to a domain account
 4. Set the `COMPUTER_USER` and `COMPUTER_PASSWORD` to the values obtained through the `samr_computer` module
-5. Run the module to obtain the NAA creds, if present.
+5. Run the module to obtain the NAA credentials, if present.

 Alternatively, if the Management Point and Site Code are known, the module can be used without autodiscovery:

-1. `use auxiliary/admin/sccm/get_naa_creds`
+1. `use auxiliary/admin/sccm/get_naa_credentials`
 2. Set the `COMPUTER_USER` and `COMPUTER_PASSWORD` to the values obtained through the `samr_computer` module
 3. Set the `MANAGEMENT_POINT` and `SITE_CODE` to the known values.
-4. Run the module to obtain the NAA creds, if present.
+4. Run the module to obtain the NAA credentials, if present.

 The management point and site code can be retrieved using the `auxiliary/gather/ldap_query` module, using the `ENUM_SCCM_MANAGEMENT_POINTS` action.